RichieBrady/SimAPI-Python/README.md

 Check for a confirmation message in the text area before clicking the next button.

 ##### Workflow
-Use docker-compose up --scale simulator=n to test different values for n after 5 memory may be an issue depending on host machine specs.
-Tested up to 25 simulations.
+Use docker-compose up --scale simulator=n to test different values for n, after 5 memory may be an issue depending on host machine specs.
+Tested up to 65 simulations using roughly 14 GiB of memory, taking roughly 30-40 minutes to complete all simulations.

+Ensure that the model count value in the UI you enter is the same as the value used to --scale the simulator container.
+If no --scale command was used the value entered for model count is 1.

+When the simulation(s) have finished bring down the containers with ctrl-c, it is possible to use previously generated FMUs if you would like to test with a different number of simulator containers.
+Use docker-compose to --scale the container to a desired value, then in the UI just change the model count value, skip the Generate step and go straight to Initialize.
+This will initialize the previously generated FMU which is stored in the generator container.

+Notes: The gui simulate command is hardcoded to only run an FMU generated using the test update.idf and update.epw.
+       There is currently no way to upload inputs.
+A test input file is needed to implement this feature.
+Maybe a test cvs file that the user can upload.
+Also a feature to download the generated FMU is needed.

-To wipe the data from the database and containers run
+To wipe the data from the database and containers run.

 ```
 docker-compose down --volumes